Magform/articleAnalyzer/src/site/markdown/implementation.md

 - default constructor: initializes all the attributes of the class to their default values (the two indexes are initialized to 0)
 - constructor with an [Article](#Article) object as a parameter: add the given [Article](#Article) object to the first position of the collection
 - addArticle: add the given [Article](#Article) object to the position pointed by the interna index totalArticlesNumber
-- getTotalArticleNumber: returns the number of effective articles contained in the collection
+- getTotalArticlesNumber: returns the number of effective articles contained in the collection
 - getArticle: returns the [Article](#Article) object contained in the position given.
 If the position given in invalid, an [java.lang.IllegalArgumentException](https://docs.oracle.com/javase/8/docs/api/java/lang/IllegalArgumentException.html) exception is thrown
 - getNextArticle: returns the next [Article](#Article) object scanned by the internal index scannedArticles.
 If there are not [Article](#Article) objects in the collection, it returns null
 - resetScannedArticle: reset the internal index scannedArticles to 0 in order to allow the method getNextArticle to scan the collection from the start again